Unison equity sharing agreements are currently available in these states:

 If this happens, you are still responsible for paying the amount you owe Unison.

-To evaluate and document your property, Unison will order an appraisal report and in some cases a home inspection report as well.
+To evaluate your property, Unison will order an appraisal report and in some cases a home inspection report as well.

 Generally speaking, applicants need a mid-FICO score of at least 620.
 Depending on credit score, loan-to-value (LTV) and debt-to-income (DTI) guidelines vary.
 Applicants with excellent credit can have a maximum LTV of 75%.
 The allowable LTV and DTI goes down as credit score goes down.